spencermountain/efrt/README.md

 If you find another use for efrt, please [drop us a line](mailto:spencermountain@gmail.com)🎈

 ## Performance
 *efrt* is tuned to be very quick to unzip.
 It is O(1) to lookup.
-Packing-up the data is the slowest part, which is usually cool.
+Packing-up the data is the slowest part, which is usually fine:
 ```js
 var compressed = efrt.pack(skateboarders);//1k words (on a macbook)
 var trie = efrt.unpack(compressed)